Health and Social Care

 Students studying a 3 or 4 AS level programme should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in Maths and/or English (unless specified otherwise).
 Students with a point score between 4.5 – 5.5 will normally take a mixture of Subsidiary Diplomas and AS levels.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

-All students will be expected to provide their own textbooks, stationery, computer disks and calculators (where appropriate).
+All students will be expected to provide their own textbooks and stationery.

 Essential: £20 - £40 for books.